The transition through menopause

-Women in their early, mid and late 40's often report that their lives feel out of control.
-Many seemingly unrelated health issues can bubble to the surface at this time.
-It can be hard to know what to deal with first.
-This change in health might be a sign that you've entered peri-menopause.
+Women in their early, mid and late 40's often begin to worry that their lives feel out of control.
+Many health issues can bubble to the surface at this time along with feelings of frustration and even anger.

-What is peri-menopause?
+What is perimenopause?

 Peri-menopause is a period of about 5 to 7 years before menopause, and often begins at around age 42 to 45, or sometimes younger.